BrighamEaquinto/statistics_course/README.md

 - Anova (Analysis of Variance)
   - One Way: Categorical input, numeric output
   - Two Way: Multiple categorical inputs, single numeric output

+# Questions
+- Statistics are descriptive and inferential
+- inferential:
+    - Statistical tests
+    - regression analysis
+    - techniques used for forecasting and modeling